Crested Caracara

 Diet and Nutrition

-Crested caracaras are carnivores and scavengers, they feed mainly on carrion, but they also eat insects, invertebrates, reptiles, fish, amphibians, mammals, birds, and eggs.
+Crested caracaras are carnivores and scavengers.
+They mainly feed on carrion, but they also eat insects, invertebrates, reptiles, fish, amphibians, mammals, birds, and eggs.

 Mating Habits